I have published not only the executable library but also the complete source code.

 As it was mentioned before, the "Fields" tab lets you define a set of headers in case the file does not have a header line or if you would like to customise the list:

-• To add a row, enter its "Name" and "Type".
+- To add a row, enter its "Name" and "Type".
 Optionally, you can also specify a prefix for the predicate and/or the objects associated.
-Once that is done, click on Add Row button.
+Once that is done, click on button.

-• To update an existing row, first select it from the list with a mouse click.
+- To update an existing row, first select it from the list with a mouse click.
 You will see that "Prefix predicate", "Prefix object", "Name" and "Type" fields are populated with the relevant data.
-Make the changes that you would like to perform and finally click on Update Row button.
+Make the changes that you would like to perform and finally click on button.

-• To delete a row, first select it from the list and then click on Delete button.
+- To delete a row, first select it from the list and then click on button.

-• To change the order of a field, first select it and then click on Up or Down to move it up or down respectively.
+- To change the order of a field, first select it and then click on or to move it up or down respectively.

-• You do not know which field types you should use?
+- You do not know which field types you should use?
 No worries!
-Just click on the Detect types button and the application will suggest the most appropriate choice for each field within the list of 15 supported types.
+Just click on the button and the application will suggest the most appropriate choice for each field within the list of 15 supported types.

 Prefixes